 Flappy Bird's dead, but you can still download and install the game to an iPhone or Android smartphone.
 There are several methods, some of them difficult, some expensive, but we cover all the ways you can download and install Flappy Bird - even though it's been deleted from the app stores - in this tutorial.
+Updated 13 March 2014 with rumours that Flappy Bird could be making a comeback

-Play Flappy Bird now
+Play Flappy Bird now, in your web browser

 Before you spend a fortune getting hold of the Flappy Bird app - or risk your security by installing a dodgy Flappy Bird rip off, you can play Flappy Bird on your web browser at http://flappy.im.

-You'lll then be able to judge for yourself as to whether you wish to do any of the following.
+You'll then be able to judge for yourself as to whether you wish to do any of the following.

 How to install Flappy Bird on iPhone (or Android smartphone): Buy an iPhone or Android phone with it installed already